GONAF - Geophysical Observatory at The North Anatolian Fault

 GONAF (Geophysical Observatory at the North Anatolian Fault) is a combined surface and downhole based observatory to measure tectonic deformation transients (seismic and aseismic) along the overdue Marmara segment of the North Anatolian Fault Zone (NAFZ) in northwestern Türkiye.
 There, a M>7 earthquake is pending in direct vicinity to the Istanbul megapolis.

-The main objectives of the GONAF observatory are: (1) to identify potentially creeping and locked fault segments (asperities) - the latter representing a high potential for a large rupture with subsequent directivity effects and ground shaking; and (2) monitoring of deformation transients that could point towards the occurrence of a hazardous event.
+- to identify potentially creeping and locked fault segments (asperities) - the latter representing a high potential for a large rupture with subsequent directivity effects and ground shaking

 The fact that the entire Marmara section of the NAFZ is under water makes high-resolution seismic and geodetic monitoring of seismicity, slow-slip events and potential creep a challenging task.
 The GONAF borehole-based geophysical instrumentation surrounding the eastern Sea of Marmara region was conceived and developed in the context of the International Continental Drilling Program (ICDP).
 Since 2015 GONAF has equipped 11 boreholes at 7 locations with borehole geophones and strainmeters, ensuring a high-resolution real-time monitoring of the Marmara seismic gap.
 Combining the data from GONAF stations with surface networks allowed the generation of the first high-resolution seismicity catalog covering almost 15 years (2006-2021).
 Among others, this catalog was employed to identify earthquake repeaters, which are earthquakes that rupture quasi-periodically the same asperities, and are typically attributed to the presence of aseismic slip.